miayam/miayam.github.io/_posts/2017-09-28-day30-javascript-challenge.md

 Why I choose React?
 Because Reddit use it in production and I am a big fun of Reddit.
 If Reddit, Craigslist, Mozilla, or Wikipedia happened to use Angular in production, I will learn and use Angular instead.
 Just as simple as that.
-I don't care about the branchmark, comparison, speed, and whatnot.
+I don't care about the benchmark, comparison, speed, and whatnot.
 I am not Software Engineer and I don't make any decisions.
 I just want to follow my heart and my heart says React.
 By the way, here's the [last demo](/demo_day30){:target="_blank"}.